rarebreed/rarebreed.github.io/_posts/2020-02-05-something-is-wrong.md

 or maybe it's an existential crisis.
 Deep down however, the feeling can't be ignored that there is something terribly amiss in today's world.

-Between news about climate change, the rise of strong men, nationalism and populism, the ever growing tribal nature of human populations, and the increasing sense of isolation and inadequacy, it's hard not to feel a bit of despair.
+Between news about climate change, the rise of strong men, nationalism, populism, the ever growing tribal nature of human populations, and the increasing sense of isolation and inadequacy, it's hard not to feel a bit of despair.
 I can only imagine how younger people must feel.
 For me, two questions necessarily follow: